 I was about to write another post for today, but people keep requesting the answer to one question above all this week.
-“How do we test for viral infections, and which method is the best?”
+You want to know how to diagnose virus infections; the best method.
 To satiate your hunger for answers, particularly during these times when the world is trying to battle the SARS-CoV-2 coronavirus and COVID-19, I dug into the process of virus diagnosis.

 Two of the most common methods to diagnose viral infections are detecting viral genetic material (DNA or RNA) or antibodies your body creates after an infection.
 We show you why testing for viruses during outbreaks or pandemics is essential, the two available methods, how they work, and if one is preferred over the other.